 Lactose Intolerance In Babies

-Lactose intolerance is rare in children younger than two years old.
-But here’s how to spot it — and what to do about it.
+Lactose intolerance is rare in children younger than 2 years old.
+But here’s how to spot it—and what to do about it.

 What is lactose intolerance in babies?

-Babies and toddlers with lactose intolerance lack the enzyme lactase, which is necessary to break down lactose, the sugar found in milk.
-Because people with lactose intolerance can’t break down this milk sugar, “the lactose travels through the stomach into the gut undigested and causes fluid to move from the gut tissue into the gut itself, which causes cramping, nausea, abdominal pain and diarrhea,” says Mark Moss, MD, a pediatric allergist at the University of Wisconsin Hospitals and Clinics.
+Babies and toddlers with lactose intolerance lack the enzyme lactase, which is what helps break down lactose, the sugar found in milk.
+Since people with lactose intolerance can’t break down this milk sugar, “the lactose travels through the stomach into the gut undigested and causes fluid to move from the gut tissue into the gut itself, which causes cramping, nausea, abdominal pain and diarrhea,” says Mark Moss, MD, a pediatric allergist at the University of Wisconsin Hospitals and Clinics.

 What are the symptoms of lactose intolerance in babies?

 A baby or toddler with lactose intolerance may be fussy after feedings.
-He may also have belly pain and diarrhea within an hour of eating or drinking cow’s-milk-containing food.
+He or she may also have belly pain and diarrhea within an hour of having food or drink containing cow’s milk.

 Are there any tests for lactose intolerance in babies?

 Yes, but lab tests usually aren’t necessary.
-Baby’s pediatrician can check the levels of acid in his stool or order a breath hydrogen test, which requires a visit to the pulmonary function lab of a hospital and measures the hydrogen in your child’s breath after consuming lactose.
+Baby’s pediatrician can check the levels of acid in baby's stool or order a breath hydrogen test, which measures the hydrogen in your child’s breath after consuming lactose.
+To do the breath test you'll need to visit the pulmonary function lab of a hospital.
 But instead of testing, it’s usually much easier to cut lactose out of baby’s diet for a period of time to see if symptoms improve.
-If they do, your doc will probably have you reintroduce dairy to baby to see if the symptoms return.
-If they do, your child probably has lactose intolerance.
+If they do, your doctor will probably have you reintroduce dairy to baby to see if the symptoms return.
+If they do, it's likely baby has lactose intolerance.

 How common is lactose intolerance in babies?

 Very rare.
 Because milk is the natural first food of all humans, babies are typically born ready, willing and able to drink (and digest) milk.
 The exception is premature infants, since lactase levels usually increase during the third trimester.
-If your baby was born early, he may not have enough lactase to adequately break down lactose.
-Interestingly, lactose intolerance becomes more common in kids after age two, since lactase levels begin to taper off after that age.
+If baby was born early, he or she may not have enough lactase to adequately break down lactose.
+Interestingly, lactose intolerance becomes more common in kids after age 2, since lactase levels begin to taper off after that age.

 How did my baby get lactose intolerance?